hostingwalk/restic-amazon-backup/README.md

-# Automatic restic backups using AWS S3 Storage
+# Directadmin VPS Backup solution using S3 Block Storage and Restic agent to backup automaticly via systemd timers and with backup email notifications.

-## Restic
+## Powered by Restic

 [restic](https://restic.net/) is a command-line tool for making backups.